andGuo/brightspace_feedback_entry_scraper/README.md

 USERNAME=""
 PASSWORD=""
 ```
 2. In main.py set the constants accordingly.
-Mainly PATH_TO_FEEDBACK_SHEETS and GRADING_PAGE_URL.

 3. Then run main.py

+Note:
+- Excel will ask for you to grant permission to access each file.
+This has to be manually accepted each time afaik.
+- GRADING_PAGE_URL is the one found at "Homepage"->"Progress"->"Grades"->"{Downwards_arrow_beside_assignment}"->"Enter Grades"